 Logan and Caitlynn: [Sheepishly.]
 Nailed iiiiit.
 Nicole: NOOOOO!
 [Jacque and A\$AP Ferg laugh.
 A cartoonish, sad trombone sound plays.]
 Nicole: Oh god!
 [The music turns melancholy.]
 A\$AP Ferg: This cake has me stressed out.
 Nicole: [Laughs.]
 Nooo, it looks so saaaad!
 Can you spin it around?
 Ferg: Damn.
 Logan: Look at his shoes, though.
 Look at his shoes.
 Nicole: I don't know why you want me to look at anything!
 [Everyone laughs helplessly.]
 Nicole: Ohhh, lord.
 I'm tiiired.

-Jacques: It looks like a little animal that's just dying on the side of the streets.

-Nicole: Oh looord, oh noooo.
+Jacques : It looks like a little animal that's just dying on the side of the streets.
+Nicole : Oh looord, oh noooo.
 You know, I will find a positive.
 I like the lips.
 They're very juicy.
 Logan: [Laughs.]
 Thank you.
 Nicole: You're welcome.
-Transition Music swells and fades.
-00:03:21 Sound Effect 00:03:22 Tre'vell Host Nicole Byer, welcome to Bullseye!
+00:03:18 Sound Effect Transition Music swells and fades.
+00:03:19 Tre'vell Anderson Host Nicole Byer, welcome to Bullseye!
 How are you?
-Anderson 00:03:27 Nicole Byer Guest I'm great.
+00:03:23 Nicole Byer Guest I'm great.
 How are you?
-I'm doing alright!
+00:03:26 Tre'vell Host I'm doing alright!
 You know.
 Still in this parallelogram, so.
-You 00:03:30 Tre'vell Host know.
-00:03:34 Nicole Guest Yeeeeah.
-It's the pandemmy that won't end!
-It's delightful and I love 00:03:40 Tre'vell Host [Laughs.]
+You know.
+00:03:30 Nicole Guest Yeeeeah.
+It's the pandem-y that won't end!
+It's delightful and I love it.
+00:03:36 Tre'vell Host [Laughs.]
 So, I wanna start our conversation today just by letting everyone who's listening know that this will be a wide-ranging conversation.
 We're gonna talk about Nailed It.
 We're gonna talk about Wipeout.
 We're gonna talk about some other things.
-But it's all mainly because you are super-busy, and you have so much right now.
+But it's all mainly because you are super busy, and you have so much going on.
+The success is just-I feel it emanating from the screen right now, as we talk to each other.